3 different venues.

 This is the best way for B&NES to monitor areas which need clearing more often and will be acted on quickly.

 Welcome to the Whitchurch Parish Council website.

-Whitchurch village is a small parish of about 476 properties and just over 1000 electors, located in Bath and North East Somerset, just south east of Bristol & west of Bath.
+Whitchurch village is a small parish of just over 500 properties and just over 1000 electors, located in Bath and North East Somerset, just south east of Bristol & west of Bath.
 Please use the map link to view the village location.
 There has been a Parish Council in the village since 1894.

-Whitchurch village has a pub, primary school, playfield, cemetery, community centre, two churches and many businesses, including the general stores.
+Whitchurch village has a pub, primary school, playfield, cemetery, community centre, two churches and many businesses.
 The Parish is bisected by the busy A37 road.